The steps of robotic execution

 Selected nozzles attached.
 Working pressure at nozzle end verified.
 Abrasives chosen according to paint specification.
 Climate conditions continuously monitored and documented, with alarm level signaling to robot operator control panel.
 Shortly after abrasive blasting startup, the surface cleanliness, surface profile as well as test on salt contamination is verified.
 After finished abrasive blasting the robot is applied in dust cleaning by air-only blasting of surface and then finally vacuuming before dust cleanliness verification by testing.

 4. Inspection and documentation of clean surface before painting

 Clean surface inspection and documentation.
-Surface profile, cleanliness, dew point and temperature checked and documented.
+Surface profile, cleanliness, relative humidity and temperature checked and documented.
 Test for salt consentration perfomed.

 7. Inspection of surface after painting